-If you would like to know more about the CVA process in details, please check out 2018 Guide to Company Voluntary Arrangement.
+If you would like to know more about the CVA process in details, please check out our Complete Guide to Company Voluntary Arrangement.

 A company voluntary arrangement can only be implemented by an insolvency practitioner.
-They draft a proposal for the creditors and then discuss these proposals at a meeting to see if the Company Voluntary Arrangement (CVA) will be accepted.
+They draft a proposal for the creditors and then discuss these proposals at a meeting to see if the CVA will be accepted.
 Proposals can be made by the directors, administrator or liquidator, and include the appointment of a licensed insolvency practitioner as the nominee.
 A vote will be held and passed so long as 75% (by debt value) of the creditors agree.

 Creditors need to be reassured that the repayment proposals are realistic and that the licensed insolvency practitioner will watch the agreement closely.
 It’s important that the company is able to show that they will be able to afford the monthly contributions from their income.